-Schools have a statutory duty to provide careers education in Years 7-11 (1997 Education Act, 2003 Education Regulations) and to give students access to Careers Education, Information, Advice and Guidance (CEIAG).
+Schools have a statutory duty to provide independent careers education in Years 7-11 (1997 Education Act, 2003 Education Regulations) and to give students access to Careers Education, Information, Advice and Guidance (CEIAG).
 The school also seeks to follow The National Framework for Careers, Education and Guidance 11 - 19 in England (DCSF 2003) and other relevant guidance, such as: Section 19 Education Act (2011); The Technical and Further Education Act (January 2017); Careers strategy: making the most of everyone's skills and talents (December 2017); Careers guidance and access for education and training providers: Statutory guidance for governing bodies, school leaders and school staff (October 2018); as well as guidelines from Ofsted, the Career Development Institute and the Gatsby benchmarks for good career guidance.
+The school is also committed to implementing the guidance outlined in the' Careers guidance and access for education and training providers Statutory guidance for schools and guidance for further education colleges and sixth form colleges' (January 2023).

-St. Bart's is committed to providing a planned programme of careers education, information, advice and guidance for all students in Years 7-13 through the Personal Development Programme and in partnership with the Adviza Service.
+Through the Skills and Post-16 Act 2022, the government has strengthened this legislation by introducing a minimum number of six provider encounters that every school must provide and, for the first time, introduces parameters around the duration and content of these encounters so that we can ensure they are of high quality.
+In line with this, St. Bart's is committed to providing a planned programme of careers education, information, advice and guidance for all students in Years 7-13 through the Personal Development Programme and in partnership with the Adviza Service.
 In addition, the school aims to gain the Investors in Careers award to ensure high standard of provision is maintained and reviewed on a regular basis.